catalyzeio/paas-cli-reference/db-import.md

 INSERT INTO mytable (id, val) values ('1', 'test');
 ```

 and stored it at `./db.sql` you could import this into your database service.
+If you have a large database, and would rather not wait for a backup to complete, and you are confident that your import will not harm your current database then you can pass the `-s` flag to skip backing up your database.
 When importing data into mongo, you may specify the database and collection to import into using the `-d` and `-c` flags respectively.
 Regardless of a successful import or not, the logs for the import will be printed to the console when the import is finished.
 Before an import takes place, your database is backed up automatically in case any issues arise.
 Here is a sample command

 ```
 catalyze db import db01 ./db.sql